digitalbias/light_commander/README.md

 The idea behind this project is to create a Raspberry PI device that controls a strand of WS2182B LEDs and allow it to be configured via a web interface.
 It is a basic poncho project.
 You can read more about [Poncho Projects] and see the [example] used for this project as well.

 There is a new branch for each state of the project.
 Just to show the progression of how this app was created.
 They are numbered in order that I did them.
-It starts with the master branch and then builds up from there.
+It starts with the `0_getting_started` branch and builds up from there.

 ## Building

+The make file should have everything needed.
+If there is a problem with the compilation, than usually you can figure that out by going into the directory that is giving you problems and building in there with a simple `mix compile`.

 ### Prerequisites